 - these reactions can be controlled

-The science of chemistry began when people began experimenting with chemical reactions in a systematic way and organizing their results logically.
+The science of chemistry began when people began experimenting with chemical reactions systematically and organizing their results logically.

-As chemistry developed, one of the things scientists learned was that living things exist only as a result of chemical reactions – and this includes you.
+As chemistry developed, scientists learned that living things exist only as a result of chemical reactions – and this includes you and me.

 Every living thing is a remarkably well-organized, self-managing chemistry set.

-Furthermore, our high tech society would be impossible without our ability to control chemical reactions – the screen you’re viewing right now is just one example of a device that would be impossible to make.
+Our high-tech society could not exist without the ability of chemists to precisely control chemical reactions – the screen you’re viewing right now is one example of a device that would be impossible to make.

 People started reacting chemicals a long time ago